awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Type: String
 Required: No

-## aws:softwareInventory<a name="aws-softwareinventory"></a>
+## `aws:softwareInventory`<a name="aws-softwareinventory"></a>

 \(Schema version 2\.0 or later\) Gather metadata about applications, files, and configurations on your managed instances\.
 This plugin runs on Linux and Microsoft Windows Server operating systems\.
-When you configure inventory collection, you start by creating a Systems Manager State Manager association\.
+When you configure inventory collection, you start by creating a AWS Systems Manager State Manager association\.
 Systems Manager collects the inventory data when the association is run\.
-If you don't create the association first, and attempt to invoke the aws:softwareInventory plugin the system returns the following error:
+If you don't create the association first, and attempt to invoke the `aws:softwareInventory` plugin the system returns the following error:

 ```
 The aws:softwareInventory plugin can only be invoked via ssm-associate.